extide/Install-OpenSSH/README.md

 There are also 32-bit releases published to their repo -- so if you are attempting to install this on a 32bit system you will want to change this to `OpenSSH-Win32.zip`

-#### $UserAgent
+### $UserAgent

-THe useragent to use when making web requests.
+The useragent to use when making web requests.
 You can update this if needed.

-Defaults to the Chrome 87 User Agent string.
+Defaults to the Chrome 91 User Agent string.

 # How to use